Skip to content

 automator.typeText("Hello, Spectre!")

-// click-clear-type in one go (uses clipboard paste under the hood for speed)
+// click-clear-type in one go (uses key events, not the clipboard)

 automator.clearAndTypeText(input, "replacement text")